solid/solid-prep/src/sections/activity-mapping.md

     </table>
     <br/>

-  2. When the [PREP] notification is triggered by a request on a contained resource with one of the following [[RFC9110#methods|HTTP methods]]:
+  2. When the [PREP] notification is triggered on a container, by a request on a contained resource with one of the following [[RFC9110#methods|HTTP methods]]:

     <table class="numbered">
       <caption> Activity Mapping for LDP Containers when contained resources change